DataDog/datadog-api-client-ruby/docs/v2/IncidentServicesAPI.md

 > <IncidentServiceResponse> get_incident_service(service_id, opts)

-Get details of an incident service

 Get details of an incident service.
 If the `include[users]` query parameter is provided, the included attribute will contain the users related to these incident services.

 ### Examples